 Take a Break

 When I was in 3rd grade I got glasses.
-The funny thing about getting glasses (particularly at a young age), is that you aren’t always aware of what you can’t see until you put your glasses on.
+The funny thing about getting glasses (particularly at a young age), is that you aren’t always aware of what you can’t see until you put your prescription glasses on for the first time.

 I wasn’t aware that there were individual leaves on trees until I put my glasses on and the details of nature became apparent and lovely.
 My whole perspective changed once I could see properly.

-When we move through life in a busy, fast paced fashion, we don’t always allow ourselves the opportunity to pause and shift our perspective.
+When we move through life in a busy, fast paced fashion, we don’t always allow ourselves the opportunity to pause and shift perspectives.

 One way to shift your perspective is to take breaks.

-Taking breaks can feel counter productive when you’ve got things to do and places to be, and to do lists to check off.
-However, taking a break has the power to help you in your relationship to yourself and others.
+Taking breaks can feel counter productive when you’ve got things to do, places to be, and to-do lists to check off.
+However, learning to take breaks can lead to a better relationship with yourself and others.

-When I was in graduate school, I was working a full time job during the day, taking classes full time in the evenings, balancing working on homework and assignments, while dating my now husband and trying to maintain relationships with friends and family.
+When I was in graduate school, I was working a full time day job, taking classes full time in the evenings, balancing working on homework and assignments, dating my now husband and trying to maintain relationships with friends and family.
 I was busy and overwhelmed.
-One evening before a final research paper was due, I panicked and called my mom in hysterics.
-Sobbing on the phone, I told her that I wrote my paper on the wrong topic and needed to re-research and re-write the entire paper.
+One evening before a final research paper was due, I called my mom in hysterics.
+Sobbing on the phone, I told her that I wrote my paper on the wrong topic and needed to re-write (and re-research) the entire paper.

 The advice my mom gave me?